Focus Area

 Biology

-Sleep, nutrition, exercise, alcohol all get disrupted during transitions.
-Labs when indicated.
+Sleep, nutrition, exercise, and alcohol use are often disrupted during transitions.
+Labs are obtained when clinically indicated.

 Lifestyle